DJI-Mobile-SDK-Tutorials/Android-GSDemo-Gaode-Map/README.md

 }
 ~~~

 Here we also declare the "compileSdkVersion", "buildToolsVersion", "minSdkVersion" and "targetSdkVersion".
-Please make sure the **targetSdkVersion** is assigned as 22 here.

 Now let's select the **Tools -> Android -> Sync Project with Gradle Files** on the top bar and wait for Gradle project sync finish.